-Behavioral Detection
+Behavioral detection

-As mentioned numerous times already, the reliance on signatures alone is a mistake that many vendors are currently making, however the future of fighting cybercrime lies in being able to detect threats because they act like threats, not necessarily because you recognize them as such.
-To that end, using behavioral detection that is dynamic and able to learn from the threats it encounters is going to be required if we are even to stand a chance in the threat landscape of tomorrow.
+As mentioned, numerous times already, the reliance on signatures alone is a mistake that many vendors are currently making, however the future of fighting cybercrime lies in being able to detect threats because they act like threats, not necessarily because you recognize them as such.
+To that end, using behavioral detection that is dynamic and able to learn from the threats it encounters is going to be required to even stand a chance in the threat landscape of tomorrow.